COAST offers education and prevention services to keep campus safe.

 Officers are available to visit your student group, organization, office or may fit into your existing programming to provide campus safety and crime prevention talks and presentations.
 The University of Illinois Police Department has experts in a number of areas, including alcohol safety and awareness, emergency preparedness, active threat response, or general campus safety.

-In 2020, the University of Illinois Police Department became one of only a handful of police departments across the country to offer therapy K9s as a community resource, and UIPD’s therapy dogs are one of many outreach initiatives that COAST provides.
+I-PAWS (Providing Assistance With Support) therapy dogs are available as a community resource, and the program is one of the many outreach initiatives that COAST provides.
 Lollipop, Archie, Rosie, Kirby and their handlers are available to comfort our students, faculty and staff in times of crisis, or to help students reduce their stress and anxiety during the school year.
 Therapy K9s are also a great way to prompt good conversations between UIPD officers and community members, helping us to build more relationships with the people we serve.

 Response, Evaluation and Crisis Help